Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Detective
 ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

+// Glitch
+ttt_glitch_mode                             0       // The way in which the glitch appears to traitors.
+0 - Appears as a regular traitor.
+1 - Can appear as a special traitor.
+2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves.

 // Phantom
 ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with